teplostanski/your-components/packages/copyright/README.md

 A simple and versatile copyright component with auto-update of the year for use in ***React***, ***Vanilla js***, ***Node.js*** projects and via ***CDN*** and much more

+> The philosophy of "your-components":
+> _"The user has the right to freedom of action."_

+This means that the components contain only business logic and do not contain a single line of styles.
+The components are minimalistic, flexible configurable and do not restrict the user in actions.

 ## Installation:

 ```bash